 Easter egg hunt at the James J. Hill House

 I can't think of a more idyllic backdrop for an Easter egg hunt than the James J. Hill House.
-It is a family-friendly gathering, ideal for toddlers and preschoolers.

 This spring the historic Gilded Age mansion is hosting two egg hunts on the front lawn.
 We attended the April 9 event; the second one will be on Saturday, April 15 from 10 to 11 am.
 (Register here.
 Cost is $8 per person, and each child must be accompanied by an adult.
 Bring your own basket.)

+The egg hunt is a family-friendly gathering, ideal for toddlers and preschoolers.
 It begins with snacks and a chance to mingle on the first floor.
 This allows you a little breathing room; if you're running a few minutes late, you won't miss the egg hunt.

 The hunt officially commences in grand fashion, with a bagpipe player processing down the ornate central staircase.